 - Copy all the installation files and other supported files (if any) inside the single source folder (Notepad++ 7.9.1 in this case)

-- Open the command prompt and change the directory to root of the folder you created.
+- Open the command prompt and change the directory to the root of the folder you created.

-- Run IntuneWinAppUtil.exe and provide the required input.
+- Run IntuneWinAppUtil.exe and provide the following details.

-As you see in below folder, the intunewin file created in root folder with .intunewin extension.
-This file need to be selected as a package source when creating a Win32 app.
+As you see in the folder below, the intunewin file is created in the root folder with the .intunewin extension.
+You need to upload the Intune Win file to Intune when creating the Win32 app for the respective application.

 Related Posts